danielbodnar/awesome-stars/BY-LANG.md

 - [nextstrain/nextclade](https://github.com/nextstrain/nextclade) - Viral genome alignment, mutation calling, clade assignment, quality checks and phylogenetic placement
 - [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc ...
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
-- [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
-- [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
-Dify.AI is an LLM application development platform.
-It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 - [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux